normalfactory/DataScience_Assignment_2/README.md

 This repo contains the files for the Assignment 2;  "The VBA of Wall Street".
 The assignment has three different files that are used to update the Excel document.
 Outlined below are the steps to deploy.

 ### 1 Download Files
-Download the following VBA files from the GitHub repo:
+Download the following VBA files from the GitHub repo; these files are located in the "Source" folder:
 * GreatestTickerInfo.cls
 * TickerInfo.cls
 * YearlyStockCalculator.bas